thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.6.11, November 8, 2016 =
+* New: WP CLI: Customers command now allows searching by user_id.
+* New: Add framework for the new Software Licensing beta support.
+* New: EDD Settings API now supports adding classes to registered settings.
+* New: Improve PayPal Standard IPN lookup logic.
+* New: Support iOS app one-click configuration.
+* New: Add hook after cart quantities are updated.
+* New: Add tooltip to "Display during checkout" tax option.
+* New: Allow exporting the file download history of a specific product.
+* New: Add action after discount is added to the cart.
+* New: Add action hook called "edd_payment_saved" for when EDD_Payment::save() is run.
+* New: Add "author" paramater support to [downloads] shortcode with support for username or ID.
+* Tweak: Correct branding of necessary assets.
+* Tweak: Block self-pings in tracking check-ins.
+* Tweak: Update author and author URI to Easy Digital Downloads.
+* Tweak: Update the Insert Download media button icon to use Dashicons.
+* Tweak: Allow download admin icon to be more easily customized.
+* Tweak: Exported CSVs show "Complete" status as "publish".
+* Fix: Corrected translation for login shortcode redirect description.
+* Fix: Improved the caching of stats transients for better performance.
+* Fix: API Keys were not able to be copied from user profile.
+* Fix: Corrected link to the iOS application.
+* Fix: Use new iPhone icon.
+* Fix: EDD_Payment::setup_tax did not always contain proper data.
+* Fix: Styles on Recount/Reset tool were lost.
+* Fix: CSV import tool were not importing Download Files in some circumstances.
+* Fix: Tooltip styles had a conflict with Gravity Forms.
+* Fix: Recount earning/sales tool for all downloads was failing to properly recount.
+* Fix: Multiple instances of cart widget was causing conflicts when adding or removing items.
+* Fix: API Key list table was unreadable on mobile.
+* Fix: Custom icons via edd_accepted_payment_icons were unwrapped.
+* Fix: Fees for specific download and price IDs did not check if the item or price ID is in the cart.
+* Fix: EDD API was always returning version 1 by default.
+* Fix: Changed uses of jQuery .toggle() to use .show() and .hide() to fix bad checkbox states.
+* Fix: Corrected translation for 'State / Province'.
+* Fix: Corrected a variable type issue in the HTML_Elements::select defaults.

+= 2.6.10, October 21, 2016 =
+* Fix: JavaScript error when removing a product from a payment that does not contain a fee.

+= 2.6.9, October 20, 2016 =
+* Fix: Negative fees associated with cart item do not affect cart item earnings.
+* Fix: Z-index of tooltips needs to be increased.
+* Fix: Products endpoint returns empty response on v2 of the API.
+* Fix: Email property set twice in edd_insert_payment().
+* Fix: "Email already in use" error if capitalization does not match.
+* Fix: Chosen dropdowns cause a horizontal scroll bug in RTL.
+* Fix: record_fees() clears fees in the session before purchases are completed.
+* Fix: New user email strips login link on plain text email.
+* Fix: Country and state chosen fields on view order details broken.
+* Fix: Billing address fields are not saving in the payment details page when edited.
+* Fix: Not all settings and data removed when uninstall is run.
+* Fix: Don't output a label if one isn't set for text and select HTML elements.
+* Fix: Date in payment_meta should match the payment date when modified.
+* Fix: The edd_get_random_download() should return an item.
+* Fix: Potential PHP warning when using EDD_Payment->save().
+* Fix: Payment date is not included in the payment history export.
+* New: API sales endpoints now include both user_id and customer_id.
+* New: Add user_dropdown to HTML elements that support chosen.
+* New: Add support for product variations in the HTML elements product_dropdown.
+* Tweak: Change "Disable Guest Checkout" to "Require Login".
+* Tweak: Typo "assocaited" in error messages when adding emails to a customer.
+* Tweak: Resend Receipt button allows selecting which associated customer email address to send receipt to.

+= 2.6.8, September 26, 2016 =
+* Fix: Category earnings report does not recover when the site has no download categories.
+* Fix: PHP notice caused by localized script loader.
+* Fix: CSV Product exporter/importer does not honor file conditions for variable pricing.
+* Fix: CSV importer improperly started variable pricing IDs as 0 instead of 1.
+* Fix: Repeatable rows not properly adding data-key attribute for variable price select boxes.
+* Fix: Undefined index warning when adding download details widget within the customizer.
+* Fix: edd_update_payment_status() creates new blank payment record if given an invalid payment ID.
+* Fix: REST API Products endpoint doesn't take into account search parameter API.
+* Tweak: Correct typo in country list for Philippines.
+* Tweak: Upload file text is misaligned within the input field.

+= 2.6.7, September 14, 2016 =
+* Fix: Improved CSV file type detection to avoid 'invalid CSV' error.
+* Fix: The edd_payment_meta filter was not respecting values modified during the filter when saving a payment.
+* Fix: Redirect to Checkout setting was not keeping custom query string variables when direct cart URLs.
+* Fix: Cart Widget did not properly refresh the page when purchase links were present on the page.
+* Fix: Categories/Tags not created and assigned during product import.
+* Fix: Remove discount cron which could cause discount codes incorrectly changing to inactive without warning.
+* Fix: Can't Uncheck All Checkboxes in Multi-Check.
+* Fix: Verify discount is in array before unsetting the discount.
+* Fix: edd_stats_{key} transients causing performance issues.
+* Fix: Undefined Indexes when assigning new user ID to customer details.
+* Fix: Purchase Email Subject ampersands getting improperly HTML encoded.
+* Fix: Local files not being properly found when on a Windows server.
+* Fix: Properly catch default case for license activation callback.
+* Fix: Sequential payment number not assigned when creating payments with EDD_Payment.
+* Fix: Tax calculation should only run on values greater than 0.
+* Fix: Fix variable name in customer recount tool for post status array.
+* Fix: Discount functions not always having user_info array key.
+* Tweak: Rename Download List Table Taxonomy Headers.
+* Tweak: Fix horizontal alignment of items in the dashboard widget.
+* Tweak: Update codex link in readme.txt.
+* Tweak: Update EDD_SL_Plugin_Updater.php to latest version.
+* Tweak: Correct references of 'short code' to 'shortcode'.
+* Tweak: Filter "edd_get_cart_discounts_html" does not pass relevant arguments for developers.
+* Tweak: Update payments export to use EDD_Payment.
+* Tweak: Return null for all empty data returned from the API instead of an empty array.
+* Tweak: Update readme.txt with new donate link.
+* Tweak: Allow custom Arguments for Settings API Callbacks.
+* New: Accepted payment method icons have been updated to PNGs with transparent backgrounds.
+* New: Update MasterCard Logo.
+* New: Add filters to API endpoints.
+* New: Added actions to the adding and removing of fees.
+* New: Buy Now button option on Add/Edit Download now always shows, but is disabled when requirements are not.
+* New: Customer address can now be edited for customers who do not previously have an address on file.
+* New: Add edd_get_php_arg_separator_output on System Info.
+* New: Linking a Customer to a WordPress user now allows login or email address as a valid input.

+= 2.6.6, August 1, 2016 =
+* Fix: Discount codes being marked as inactive
+* Fix: Incorrect state/province used in tax calculations in certain scenarios
+* Fix: Incorrect placeholder for Select Customer drop down
+* Fix: Incorrect redirect URL for [edd_login] shortcode
+* Fix: Spelling errors in internal documentation
+* New: Added $items parameter to edd_post_add_to_cart action

+= 2.6.5, July 25, 2016 =
+* Fix: Incorrect parameters passed to edd_is_checkout()
+* Fix: Some records skipped during CSV import
+* Fix: update_option() cannot be used to update EDD settings
+* Fix: Incorrect date format used in CSV payment import
+* Fix: Product-specific sales / earnings graphs show no earnings
+* Fix: Spelling errors in PHPDocs
+* Fix: Resend Receipt box visible even when payment is not Complete
+* Fix: File URLs split on / during product import
+* Fix: Setting display:none on variable price options breaks add to cart processing
+* Fix: Prices can be set as negative
+* Fix: edd_get_variable_prices() returns prices even when variable prices are disabled
+* Tweak: Added filters to payment gateway labels on checkout screen
+* Tweak: Modified how metadata is registered in anticipation of WordPress 4.6
+* Tweak: Changed role required for deleting payment records to delete_shop_payments
+* New: Added Remember Me option to log in form
+* New: Added /info/ endpoint to REST API

 = 2.6.4, July 6, 2016 =
 * Fix: Negative fees getting included twice with PayPal Standard